 Ethics Study and Training: Troubling Findings

 A few of the IABC study’s findings on ethics also warrant concern for those on an upwardly-mobile career path.
 The majority of participants reported that they had little if any academic training or study of ethics.
-30% said they had no academic ethics study of any kind, and another 40% of the practitioners in the study said they had “a few lectures or reading on ethics,” as shown in the pie chart below.
+30% said they had no academic ethics study of any kind, and another 40% of the practitioners in the study said they had “a few lectures or reading on ethics.”
 These figures mean that 70% of the professional communicators we surveyed could be ill-prepared to face an ethical dilemma if they have had no professional experience with ethics to support them.

 Practitioners who advise on ethics reported that what they have learned about ethical issues comes from professional experience rather than academic study.
 Professional experience with ethics has to be earned over time, and younger practitioners are at a disadvantage when faced with a dilemma, often having little prior experience with such situations.
 These professionals might make mistakes even with the best of intentions due to unforeseen consequences or duties.

 Using one of the rigorous, analytical means of ethical analysis available in moral philosophy allows decisions to be articulated to the media and others in defensible terms.
 Further, those who had no ethics study could be unintentionally limiting their career opportunities or their suitability to be promoted into senior management.
 The qualitative data in this study revealed that practitioners saw advising on ethical dilemmas as a main route to higher levels of responsibility within their organizations.